Fingering (sexual act)

-Fingering is typically the use of fingers or hands to sexually stimulate the vulva (including the clitoris) or vagina.
+Fingering is sexual stimulation of the vulva (including the clitoris) or vagina by using the fingers.
 Vaginal fingering is legally and medically called digital penetration or digital penetration of the vagina.
-Fingering may also include the use of fingers to sexually stimulate the anus.
+The term "digital" takes its significance from the English word 'digit', which refers to a finger, thumb, or toe.
+Fingering may also include the use of fingers to stimulate the anus.

-Fingering may be performed on oneself (masturbation) or by or with a sexual partner.
-When performed on the vulva or vagina by a sexual partner, it is a form of mutual masturbation, and is analogous to a handjob (the manual stimulation of the penis).
-It may be used for sexual arousal or foreplay, constitute an entire sexual encounter, or be used as a form of non-penetrative sexual activity.
+When someone performs fingering on another person's vulva or vagina, it is a form of manual sex, and is analogous to a handjob (manual stimulation of the penis).
+It may be used for sexual arousal or foreplay, constitute an entire sexual encounter, or be used as non-penetrative sexual activity.
+Fingering performed on one's own vulva or vagina is a form of masturbation.

-Stimulation
+Practice

+The main aspect of fingering, whether performed on oneself or performed on someone else, is manual stimulation of the vulva by rubbing with the fingers, insertion of the fingers into the vagina through its opening, or some combination.

 Vulva

 Parts of the vulva, especially the clitoris, are erogenous zones.
-Massage of the vulva, and in particular the clitoris is the most common way for a woman to achieve an orgasm.
+Massage of the vulva, and in particular the clitoris, is the most common way for a woman to achieve an orgasm.
 Studies indicate that 70–80 percent of women require direct clitoral stimulation to achieve orgasm.

-The clitoral glans or shaft may be massaged, usually through the skin of the clitoral hood, using up-and-down, side-to-side, or circular motions.
-The rest of the genitals are also stimulated by fingering.
+The clitoral glans or shaft may be massaged by one or more fingers, usually through the skin of the clitoral hood, using up-and-down, side-to-side, or circular motions.
+The rest of the vulva such as the labia are also stimulated by fingering.
+The fingers may caress the labia minora (the vulva's inner lips) via up-and-down/side-to-side movements as well or tug on the folds.

 Vagina

-While the vagina is not especially sensitive as a whole, its lower third (the area close to the entrance) has concentrations of the nerve endings that can provide pleasurable sensations when stimulated during sexual activity.
+While the vagina is not especially sensitive as a whole, its lower third (the area close to the entrance) has concentrations of nerve endings that can provide pleasurable sensations when stimulated during sexual activity.

-Fingering the vagina is often performed to stimulate an area which may be termed the G-spot.
+Fingering the vagina is often performed to stimulate an area termed the G-spot.
 The G-spot is reportedly located roughly 5 cm up on the anterior wall of the vagina, forwards toward the navel.
 It is described as being recognized by its ridges and slightly rougher texture compared to the more cushion-like vaginal cavity walls around it.
 Fingering this spot, and in effect possibly stimulating the Skene's gland, is commonly cited as a method that may lead to female ejaculation.

 Some women have cited the "come hither" approach as a significant catalyst to orgasm.
 This technique involves the middle finger, sometimes additionally the index or ring finger, making a hand gesture like "come here" with the palm facing upwards towards her pubic bone.
 Medical professionals suggest washing the hands before contact with the vagina, to ensure proper hygiene, especially when moving between different orifices.